byrobingames/batch/README.md

 Step 2: Create an account maak een account on http://www.batch.com and add your game(s).

-Step 3:Init Batch SDK on your first (loading) scene (This will enable Push Notification)
+Step 3:Init Batch SDK on your first (loading) scene  (This will enable Push Notification and Unlock Service)
 ![batchload](http://www.byrobingames.com/stencyl/batch/batchloadingscene.jpg)

 Step 4: Create your unlock reference on Batch Dashboard (only if you want to use the Unlock service else skip step 4 and 5):